MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 -   Select **Undo** at the top of the call window (or say “Undo”).

-## Use voice commands
+## Use voice commands and gaze

-In many cases, you can use voice commands instead of gestures.
+In many cases, you can use voice commands and gaze instead of gestures.
 Some voice commands are contextual, so they only work in particular areas of the user interface.